hota1024/wasmarch/README.md

 # wasmarch

 Wasmarch is an experimental WebAssembly runtime.
-This repository was crated for learning WebAssembly.
+This repository was created for learning WebAssembly.

 ## crates